 A list of our worldview as shown in the pages of Layers of Learning:

-- Good people of many faiths have influenced the world for good, discovered secrets of the universe, and created whole philosophies of thought that are embraced by billions across the world, and we’ll point that out.
+- Good people of many faiths and belief systems have influenced the world for good, discovered secrets of the universe, and created whole philosophies of thought that are embraced by billions across the world, not just Christians and not just atheists.